-Other Hard Surfaces (such as driveway, sidewalk, parking lot, patio, etc.)

-My project does not have Other Hard Surface areas

-1. Full dispersion

-Measured Infiltration Rate: in/ hr

-2. Permeable pavement, rain gardens, or bioretention

-3. Sheet flow dispersion or concentrated flow dispersion

-4. On-site detention system or fle-in lier or on-site detention authorized by the City Engineer (applicable if options #1-) are infeasible and drainage from the site will be discharged to a storm or surface water \$1.0 m that includes a watercourse or there is a capacity constraint in the system)

-5. No Other Hard Surface BMP (applicable if options #1-3 are infeasible and on-site detention is not required)

-If #4 or #5 is selected, briefly describe why no Other Hard Surface BMP is feasible (include detailed information in Section C of this submittal package):
+Other Hard Surfaces (such as driveway, sidewalk, parking lot, patio, etc.) My project does not have Other Hard Surface areas 1.
+Full dispersion Measured Infiltration Rate: in/ hr 2.
+Permeable pavement, rain gardens, or bioretention eable pavement, rain gardens, or bioretention 3.
+Sheet flow dispersion or concentrated flow dispersion et flow dispersion or concentrated flow dispersion (applicable if options #1-3 are infeasible and drainage fr letention system or fee-in-lieu of on-site detention authorized by the City Engineer le if options #1-3 are infeasible and drainage from the site will be discharged to a storm e water system that includes a watercourse or there is a capacity constraint in the system) 5.
+No Other Hard Surface BMP (applicable if options #1-3 required) are infeasible and on-site detention is not If #4 or #5 is selec ted, briefly describe why no Other Hard Surface BMP is fea sible (include detailed information in